ARES: Anomaly Recognition Model For Edge Streams: Acknowledgements

 \section{Acknowledgements}

 This work has been partially funded by (i) Project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union -- NextGenerationEU; (ii) MUR on D.M.
-352/2022, PNRR Ricerca, CUP H23C22000550005.
+352/2022, PNRR Ricerca, CUP H23C22000550005; (iii) Moneying-Plus project (CUP J29I24001790005) selected within the framework of the PR FESR – FSE Calabria 2021/2027 and implemented with the support of the Italian State and the Calabria Region – Action 1.1.1: Support for research, development, and innovation projects, including those carried out in collaboration with research organizations, within the priority areas and trajectories of the S3 Strategy.